-- (a) the maximum aggregate number of ordinary shares authorised to be purchased shall be 7,047,917,092; - (b) the minimum price which may be paid for each ordinary share shall be 10 pence; - (c) the maximum price, exclusive of expenses, which may be paid for each ordinary share shall be an amount equal to the higher of (i) 105 per cent. of the average of the closing price of the Company's ordinary shares as derived from the London Stock Exchange Daily Official List for the five London business days immediately preceding the day on which such share is contracted to be purchased or (ii) the higher of the price of the last independent trade and the highest current independent bid for an ordinary share in the capital of the Company on the trading venues where the market purchase by the Company pursuant to the authority conferred by this Resolution 22 will be carried out; - (d) this authority shall expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2023, whichever is the earlier, unless such authority is renewed before then; and - (e) the Company may make a contract to purchase its ordinary shares under this authority before its expiry which would or might be executed wholly or partly after such expiry, and may make a purchase of its ordinary shares under that contract.
+- (c) the maximum price, exclusive of expenses, which may be paid for each ordinary share shall be an amount equal to the higher of (i) 105 per cent. of the average of the closing price of the Company's ordinary shares as derived from the London Stock Exchange Daily Official List for the five London business days immediately preceding the day on which such share is contracted to be purchased or (ii) the higher of the price of the last independent trade and the highest current independent bid for an ordinary share in the capital of the Company on the trading venues where the market purchase by the Company pursuant to the authority conferred by this Resolution 25 will be carried out; - (d) this authority shall expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2024, whichever is the earlier, unless such authority is renewed before then; and - (e) the Company may make a contract to purchase its ordinary shares under this authority before its expiry which would or might be executed wholly or partly after such expiry, and may make a purchase of its ordinary shares under that contract.

-Resolution 23.
+Resolution 26.
 Authority to purchase preference shares